The Rigbie name has descended through the generations from the ancient Anglo-Saxon

 Early Notables of the Rigbie family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Rigbie Notables in all our PDF Extended History products and printed products wherever possible.
+of the Exchequer, the eldest...
+Another 48 words (3 lines of text) are included under the topic Early Rigbie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rigbie family to the New World and Oceana